 Mediated means to cause.

-So an IgE reaction involves antibody production, and in non-IgE reactions there is no antibody involvement.
-However both IgE and non IgE are food allergies, not an intolerance (I hear other health professionals saying this so often and it really gets my back up!)
+So an IgE reaction involves antibody production, and in non-IgE reactions, there is no antibody involvement.
+However, both IgE and non-IgE are food allergies, not intolerances (I hear other health professionals saying this so often and it really gets my back up!)

-The table shows the different symptoms of CMPA.
+The table below shows you what are the symptoms of CMPA in more detail.

-The main difference you can see, and that I talk to parents a lot about is that symptoms in an IgE reaction are immediate and in a non-IgE reaction symptoms are delayed.
-You will also find that in IgE CMPA that swelling is a symptom, whereas in non-IgE milk allergy swelling does not occur.
+The key difference I highlight to parents is that IgE reactions are immediate, while non-IgE reactions have delayed symptoms.
+You will also find that in IgE CMPA that swelling is a symptom, whereas in non-IgE milk allergy swelling does not typically occur.